 So what is the actual performance difference between single threaded and multi-threaded synchronization?

-The answer is: That depends on how much data are actually changed, as will be demonstrated in this lab test.
+The answer is: That depends on how much data is actually changed, as will be demonstrated in this lab test.

 To get a clear picture of performance with various thread settings, we will be performing tests